ricardojacomini/py-sreport/README.md

 ./py-sreport --start-date 2025-01-15 --end-date 2025-02-31
 ```

-**Note**: For optimal use of py-report, it is recommended to add the directory containing the script to your system's PATH.
-This will allow you to run the script from anywhere, without having to specify the full path.
-Once you've added the directory to your PATH, you can run the script simply by typing py-report in your terminal or command prompt.
+**Note**: For optimal use of `py-sreport`, adding the directory containing the script to your system's PATH is recommended.
+This will allow you to run the script from anywhere without having to specify the full path.
+Once you've added the directory to your PATH, you can run the script simply by typing `py-sreport` in your terminal or command prompt.